xTunner/frontend/resources/assets/docs/test-metadata.md

     - find . -type f -regex ".*/target/surefire-reports/.*xml" -exec cp {} $CIRCLE_TEST_REPORTS/junit/ \;
 ```

+### test2junit for Clojure tests
+You can use [test2junit](https://github.com/ruedigergad/test2junit) to convert Clojure test output to XML format.
+For more details, please checkout our [sample project](https://github.com/kimh/circleci-build-recipies).

 ## API

 You can access test metadata for a build from the [API](/docs/api#test-metadata).